Argimlas/swh/content/posts/exercise-project/index.md

 In the beginning of the Semester we had to make a presetation about a DIY project which we thought would be interesting.

-I took a project from [Stuff Made Here](https://www.youtube.com/@StuffMadeHere) called "See in complete darkness with touch":
+I took a project from [Stuff Made Here](https://www.youtube.com/@StuffMadeHere):

 {{< youtube 8Au47gnXs0w >}}

-I wrote the following about if i could do the project:
+I wrote the following about, if I could do the project:

 ![img2](progress.png)

-I think after this semester i definitely gained a lot of experience so that this project is even easier to implement.
+I think after this semester I definitely gained a lot of experience so that this project is even easier to implement.

 Now I know how to use a 3D-printer, so the manufacturing process should be a lot easier then before the semester.
 My exercise project didn't involved a lot of programming so that still would be a challenge but I also communicated with a apple device so there is a little progress as well.